-Each student is required to attend report hour and chapel in its entirety every Tuesday and Thursday.
+Each student is required to attend chapel in its entirety every Thursday.
 Each student is required to report his or her Witness One:Seven activities online weekly.
-A student is not allowed more than six absences from chapel and report hour during a semester.
+A student is not allowed more than three absences from chapel during a semester.
 Online students participate via video available at the MABTS website.

-A student unable to attend chapel and report hour on a regular basis as the result of a schedule conflict with essential outside responsibilities may petition the director of Witness One:Seven for excused absences for the semester.
+A residential student unable to attend chapel on a regular basis as the result of a schedule conflict with essential outside responsibilities may petition the director of Witness One:Seven for excused absences for the semester.
 Requests are submitted to the Witness One:Seven office and must be renewed each semester (August and January).
 NOTE: Notification from an employer must be on company letterhead showing that the student's work schedule prevents chapel attendance.